CABN Steering Commitee

 The Lake Champlain Basin’s boundaries mark most of the CABN region’s eastern border.
 The basin extends deep into the Adirondack Park and includes Lake Placid, the eastern edge of the Town of Tupper Lake, and the northeastern slopes of Mount Marcy.
 The Lake Champlain Basin Program (LCBP) works in partnership with government agencies from New York, Vermont, and Québec, non-profit organizations, local communities, and individuals to coordinate and fund efforts that benefits water quality, fisheries, wetlands, wildlife, recreation, and cultural resources of the Lake Champlain watershed.
 These efforts are guided by the management plan Opportunities for Action (OFA).

-The 2017 version of OFA—its fourth iteration—outlines objectives and strategies to address four goals that are the core of the LCBP’s work: Clean Water, Healthy Ecosystems, Thriving Communities, and an Informed and Involved Public.
+The 2022 version of OFA—its fifth iteration—outlines objectives and strategies to address four goals that are the core of the LCBP’s work: Clean Water, Healthy Ecosystems, Thriving Communities, and an Informed and Involved Public.
 The plan also includes task areas that represent priorities for action.
 These tasks are identified and supported through the LCBP’s annual budget process that includes funding allocations to partners and a robust local grant program.
-Since 1992, the LCBP has awarded more than $8 million through 1,200 grants awarded to address the tasks of OFA.
+Since 1992, the LCBP has awarded more than $13 million through 1,200 grants awarded to address the tasks of OFA.
 Core funding for the LCBP is through the US Environmental Protection Agency, Great Lakes Fishery Commission, and the National Park Service.

 Champlain Valley National Heritage Partnership

 Managed by the LCBP Steering Committee, most of the Champlain Valley National Heritage Partnership (CVNHP) is located within the CABN Region.
 The cultural and natural heritage sites and communities within Grand Isle, Franklin, Chittenden, Addison, Rutland, and Bennington counties in Vermont, and Clinton, Essex, Warren, Saratoga, and Washington counties in New York are within this national heritage area (NHA).